metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 #### _Key Injuries_

-Landon Collins and Montez Sweat may return this Sunday for Washington, although in limited capacity.
-Both help the defense set the tone.
+Landon Collins may return this Sunday for Washington, although in limited capacity.
+Montez Sweat was hopeful to return as well, but a positive COVID result effectively killed his chances.

 Cowboys are mostly healthy as well, notably when it comes to COVID.
 Randy Gregory is expected back in time for the game.